-Police, Smollett reps: No updates on attack investigation
+Chicago police seek follow-up interview with Jussie Smollett

-CHICAGO (AP) — Chicago police and representatives for Jussie Smollett are keeping quiet about the investigation into a reported attack on the “Empire” actor.
+CHICAGO (AP) — Chicago police and representatives for Jussie Smollett were keeping quiet about the investigation into a reported attack on the “Empire” actor a day after authorities said the case had “shifted” and that they want to interview Smollett again.

-Police said Saturday that the investigation had “shifted” after detectives questioned two brothers about the attack and released them without charges.
-Spokesman Anthony Guglielmi said police had reached out to Smollett’s attorney to request a follow-up interview with him.
+Pamela Sharp, a spokeswoman for Smollett, said Sunday that there were no updates “as of now.”
+Another spokeswoman, Anne Kavanaugh, later said she couldn’t comment on whether Smollett had agreed to another interview.

-Pam Sharp, a spokeswoman for Smollett, said Sunday that there were no updates “as of now.”
-Another spokeswoman, Anne Kavanaugh, said she couldn’t comment on whether Smollett had agreed to another interview.
+Police Spokesman Anthony Guglielmi said Saturday that the trajectory of the investigation “shifted” after detectives questioned two brothers about the attack and released them late Friday without charges.
+He said police also reached out to Smollett’s attorney to request the follow-up interview with him.

-Smollett reported last month that he was attacked by men who yelled homophobic and racial slurs.
+Smollett’s lawyers said late Saturday that the actor felt “victimized” by reports that he played a role in the assault, adding that, “Nothing is further from the truth and anyone claiming otherwise is lying.”
+The statement from attorneys Todd Pugh and Victor P. Henderson also said Smollett would continue cooperating with police.

 Most Read Nation & World Stories